gkmit-ankur/cravia-hms-documentation/docs/index.md

 - Find verified doctors across specializations with details like experince.
 - Book appointment with doctors according to health condition.
 - Clinic and slot-based doctor appointment booking.
-- Learn about the diseases such as cancer, typhoid, skin diseases etc.,including symptoms and preventive measures.

 This system will manage the bridge gap between paitents, doctors and healthcare education by making quality healthcare accessible, informed, and personalized for everyone.